Courage to Change

 Fears drive is to create certainty.
 We often adopt a protective focus, avoiding losses instead of promoting healthy change.
 Accordingly, we find comfort in predictability.
 It’s less demanding.
 These driving forces inhibit growth.
 Courage is required to push beyond certainty, moving out of the safety zone.
 We must hop these fences.
 The uncertainty makes these explorations challenging, fraught with danger.
 Success requires evaluating, predicting and testing our predictions.
 This is the scary stuff that many choose to avoid.

 “We live at the threshold of the unknown and (must) have the courage to move into new and uncharted waters.
-This is living a life as it unfolds, moment by moment, in a flowing journey between rigidity and chaos” (Siegel, 2010, location 1337).
+This is living a life as it unfolds, moment by moment, in a flowing journey between rigidity and chaos” (Siegel, 2009).

 We Transform Our Lives with Courage